-To be eligible for HVRP, an individual must meet the definitions for "veteran" and either "homeless" or "at risk of homelessness," as described below.
+To be eligible for HVRP, an individual must meet the definitions for "veteran" and either "homeless," "at risk of homelessness," "participating in a partner program," or "transitioning from incarceration" as described below.
 However, please note that these descriptions are not the formal definitions.
 For the full statutory definitions, see Appendix A.

-Veteran: According to the U.S.C. definition, a person who served in the United States Army, Navy, Marine Corps, Air Force, Space Force, Coast Guard, or Reserve Component (National Guard and Reserve), with least one day of active duty, and who was discharged or released under conditions other than dishonorable.
+Veteran: According to the USC definition, a person who served in the United States Army, Navy, Marine Corps, Air Force, Space Force, Coast Guard, or Reserve Component (National Guard and

+Reserve), with least one day of active duty, and who was discharged or released under conditions other than dishonorable.

 To meet the HVRP definition of veteran, an individual must have at least one day of active-duty service, including time spent in basic training.
 Members of the National Guard and Reserve, who were not federally activated for duty beyond training, do not meet this definition and are not eligible for HVRP.
 However, any period of inactive duty or active duty for training during which National Guard and Reserve members received a service-connected disability resulting from a disease or injury incurred or aggravated in line of duty would be considered eligible.
-The DD-214, U.S. Department of Veterans Affairs (VA) Medical Centers' Hospital Inquiry (HINQ) or Status Query and Response Exchange System (SQUARES) will clearly state whether an individual served in an active-duty capacity.
-Note: Veterans Benefits Management System (VBMS) replaced HINQ after the release of Veterans' Program Letter (VPL) 02-23.
+U.S. Department of Veterans Affairs (VA) Hospital Inquiry (HINQ) or the VA web application Status Query and Response Exchange System (SQUARES) documentation are acceptable as provisional source documents to expedite enrollment; however, a DD-214 (or the VA Summary of Benefits letter for National Guard and Reserve members with a service-connected disability who were not issued a DD-214 as they may not have served on active duty) must be requested within three business days of enrollment and must be included in the participant case file prior to the participant exiting the program.
 Individuals who received a dishonorable discharge from the military are not eligible for HVRP unless, and until, they receive an upgrade to their discharge status.
+Note: Veterans Benefits Management System (VBMS) replaced HINQ after the release of Veterans' Program.
+Letter (VPL) 02-23.
+Individuals who received a dishonorable discharge from the military are not eligible for HVRP unless, and until, they receive an upgrade to their discharge status.

 Homeless: A person who lacks a fixed, regular, and adequate nighttime residence; lives in a shelter or a place not meant for human habitation; is fleeing or attempting to flee domestic violence; is at imminent risk (within 14 days) of losing their housing; or who was homeless in the 60-day period before HVRP enrollment and who has since found housing.
-See the Homeless Emergency Assistance and Rapid Transition Housing (HEARTH) Act for the full definition.
+See the HomelessEmergency Assistance and Rapid Transition Housing (HEARTH) Act for the full definition.

 Recently housed veterans and veterans at imminent risk of homelessness are considered homeless, not "at risk of homelessness," for HVRP eligibility purposes.

-Veterans participating in partner programs, such as U.S. Department of Housing and Urban Development-Veterans Affairs Supportive Housing (HUD-VASH) /Tribal HUD-VASH or Supportive Services for Veteran Families (SSVF) programs, veterans who are receiving assistance under the Native American Housing Assistance and Self Determination Act of 1996, and veterans transitioning from incarceration are also considered homeless under HVRP.
+Veterans participating in partner programs, such as U.S. Department of Housing and Urban Development - Veterans Affairs Supportive Housing (HUD-VASH)/Tribal HUD-VASH or Supportive Services for Veteran Families (SSVF) programs, veterans who are receiving assistance under the Native American Housing Assistance and Self Determination Act of 1996, and veterans transitioning from incarceration are also eligible under HVRP.